Blended Learning Fuels Company Growth

-Learning Designs initially created the modules for the Human Resources department policies and procedures such as dealing with sexual harassment and using appropriate hiring procedures.
+Learning Designs initially created the modules for their Human Resources department policies and procedures, such as dealing with sexual harassment and using appropriate hiring procedures.
 There were also optional modules to help improve individual professionalism with eLearning courses such as “How to conduct meetings more effectively”.

 When other departments saw the reduced cost, improved effectiveness and employee’s enthusiasm in embracing the HR training, they soon wanted to transition to the blended learning model.
 The IT and Finance Departments were the first to transition.
 Inteva Products looks forward to introducing blended learning to its hourly workers, too.
 The initial 12-15 individual courses for HR training provided proof of the blended learning concept with verifiable time and money-saving results.
 The company now anticipates expanding the library of courses to 50-100 courses by year’s end.

 - Travel costs and time away from the workplace were reduced significantly

 - Students were not able to register for required HR training until completing the preparatory eLearning modules

 - Students arrived with questions already formed, fueling more productive dialogue

 - eLearning modules assure that all staff receive the same, essential messaging important to the company

 - LatitudeLearning tracks student progress and courses completed, ensuring a verifiable paper trail if needed

 - Employees appreciate having the opportunity to improve skills and avail themselves to an upwardly mobile track for professional development